 Do you have an Optical Scroll Mouse which seems possessed?
 Does the Cursor just take off all by itself, wiggling and zig-zagging over the page?
 Do you have a hard time trying to control the Cursor as you click on buttons or select text?
 The solution is surprisingly simple!
 Find the biggest Hammer and, no, just kidding!
 Save your money and follow this tutorial.
+This applies to wired and wireless optical mice.

 Things You'll Need: